10 Essential Bathroom Floor Plans

 Bathroom Layouts Larger

 Whether you have a large or small bathroom, layout makes a big difference.
-Even a small bathroom can be luxurious if it is well designed.
+Even a small bathroom can be luxurious if it is well-designed.
 If you're tired of your current bathroom, then it may be time for a remodel.
 The good news is that when it comes to laying out your new bathroom space, you don't have to reinvent the wheel.

 In this article, I'll share some of the most common bathroom layouts.
 There's a reason these basic bathroom arrangements are so popular: because they work!
 Use them as a starting point to design your dream bathroom space.
 Careful bathroom planning goes a long way toward your enjoyment of your home.